 7. How has response been for the book?

-Wonderful, but truly I haven’t thought about it since my whole goal was to increase awareness of women firefighters.
+Wonderful, but honestly, I haven’t thought about it since my whole goal was to increase awareness of women firefighters.
 I’ve never stopped to think about it.

-8. What woman inspired you to life your dreams?
+8. What woman inspired you to live your dreams?

 My maternal grandmother.
 She founded a school in Montana.
 She started the first kindergarten and first library in Galt.
 She was ahead of her time.
 She gave me positive encouragement.

-It has been my great honor to interview Susan and take writing classes from her in Northern California.
+It has been my great honor to interview Susan and attend her writing classes in Northern California.

-Because those we lost in 9/11 and the women who showed up to save us … would want us to live the life we dream right now.
+Because those we lost in 9/11 and the women who showed up to save people would want us to live the life we dream right now.